ibm-cloud-docs/Cloudant/tutorials/create_dedicated_hardware_plan.md

 ## Provisioning a Dedicated Hardware plan instance with the {{site.data.keyword.cloud_notm}} CLI
 {: #provisioning-a-dedicated-hardware-plan-instance-with-the-ibm-cloud-cli}

 To use the {{site.data.keyword.cloud_notm}} CLI, you must be logged in.
-For more information, see [Log in to your {{site.data.keyword.cloud_notm}} account](/docs/Cloudant?topic=cloudant-creating-an-ibm-cloudant-instance-on-ibm-cloud-by-using-the-ibm-cloud-cli#logging-in-to-your-ibm-cloud-account){: new_window} to learn about how to log in and set a target resource group.
+For more information, see [log in to your {{site.data.keyword.cloud_notm}} account](/docs/Cloudant?topic=cloudant-creating-an-ibm-cloudant-instance-on-ibm-cloud-by-using-the-ibm-cloud-cli#logging-in-to-your-ibm-cloud-account){: new_window} to learn about how to log in and set a target resource group.

 To create an {{site.data.keyword.cloudant_short_notm}} Dedicated Hardware plan instance, use the following basic command format: